About Me: Talents Explored

 Custom PC and Component Building

 My very first computer was a Commodore Vic-20 8-bit home computer.
 I vaguely remember frantically typing on the command line trying to get "Frogger" to load via a cassette tape.
 We have come a long way since then.
-It were those moments as just a little guy that sparked a life-long interest in computers and technology.
-Once we got an Apple II I was hooked.
+It was those moments when I was a little guy that sparked a life-long interest in computers and technology.
+Once we got an Apple II, I was hooked.
 Throughout the years I flipped back and forth from being a "PC guy" to a "Mac guy" until adulthood when I realized that I didn't have to fall into either category and I could love both!

 Back in 2013 when the revamped Mac Pro ("trashcan" as the PC guys called it) came out, I was heartbroken.
 Here was this glorious cutting-edge piece of art and technology but Apple missed the mark - especially with professionals.
 It was not upgradeable.
 I thought, "I bet I could build something that would blow this thing out of the water", and that's what I did.
 This of course led me down a rabbit hole of custom PC enthusiasm.
-As a designer, artist and especially a 3D modeler, having a computer with raw power is of the utmost importance.
+As a designer, artist and especially a 3D modeler, having a computer with raw power is of the utmost importance and I now harness the most powerful of both PC and Mac platforms.

 Small 2-Stroke European Motorcycles